Q. How will I get my aid money?

 Remember, it takes approximately four to six weeks to fully process your financial aid.
 You are responsible for payment of your tuition, fees and all other debts at the time they are due.
 If you do not have the finances to pay your tuition, DSU works with an outside agency to provide a tuition loan.
 Please refer to the DSU Tuition Payment Plan .

 Q. What is the difference between a Federal Direct subsidized and unsubsidized student loan?

 A Federal Direct subsidized student loan is interest free while you are enrolled in school at least half time.
 You also have a six month grace period once you graduate or stop attending school, before you begin repaying the loan, note: interest will accrue during your grace period.
 The Federal Direct unsubsidized student loan begins to accrue interest at the time the loan is disbursed.
 Unless you make the quarterly interest payments, the interest will capitalize which will cause your loan payments to be larger once you begin to repay your loan.
-For more information, refer to the Federal Student Guide.
+For more information, refer to the Federal Student Aid website.